 We’ve collected many helpful tips and recipes over the years of being vegan that we’d like to share with you.

-Whether you’re the vegan trying to make this year’s holiday feast more plant-based (or fully plant-based!), or you’re the person catering to a vegan — this vegan holiday menu and selection of recipes is exactly what you need.
+Whether you’re the vegan trying to make this year’s holiday feast more plant-based (or fully plant-based!), or you’re the person catering to a vegan — this vegan holiday menu and selection of recipes are exactly what you need.

 If you want to let us do this year’s vegan holiday menu planning, just follow along!
 In this section of the article, we’ll share with you the exact recipes you can make — and in which order.